 Commercial tenants were eventually found, including the Confederation of British Industry, but Centre Point never achieved its full potential as a London icon – partly because the area around the base of the tower was so badly laid out.
 At ground level, Centre Point became a place to avoid unless you had reason to be going inside.

 Developers Almacantar acquired Centre Point for £120 million in 2011 and soon announced that “the building is in need of major repair and refurbishment to ensure that it can remain safe and open.”
 The company proposed to adapt the tower for residential use, arguing that Centre Point was “designed for an era of typewriters and telephones, secretariat pools and filing” and could not be cost-effectively converted to meet modern business needs because of restrictions imposed by its grade II listing.

 The planned residential conversion did not include any provision for affordable homes.
-Almacantar later sought to deflect objections in this regard by proposing to build a block of 16 flats on the site of the former Intrepid Fox pub, which it bought in September 2012.
+Almacantar later sought to deflect objections in this regard by proposing to build a block of 16 flats (ultimately 13) on the site of the former Intrepid Fox pub, which it bought in September 2012.

 Camden council’s planning committee granted permission for the project in July 2013.
 Almacantar chief executive Mike Hussey was quoted as saying: “We intend to transform the way Londoners view and interact with Centre Point, while always staying true to its heritage.
 Our ambition is to ensure the scheme is re-established as a landmark destination that Londoners can be proud of.”

 Almacantar quickly secured a £220 million loan from the investment company Starwood, which guaranteed that the project would be completed as planned.
 Centre Point now contains 82 luxury apartments, with the double-height penthouse valued at around £50 million – according to the Daily Telegraph – more than twice the figure quoted when the project was first mooted.